30-Second Overview

 - Smart transportation systems

-- Smart medical services
+- Smart healthcare services

 - Smart agricultural applications